Full Host Build

 Note

-if your build fails with an error saying the compiler can’t find <asm/unistd.h> or similar then you’re probably missing the symlink from /usr/include/asm to /usr/include/<HOST TRIPLE>/asm.
+If your build fails with an error saying the compiler can’t find <asm/unistd.h> or similar then you’re probably missing the symlink from /usr/include/asm to /usr/include/<HOST TRIPLE>/asm.
 Installing the gcc-multilib package creates this symlink, or you can do it manually with this command: sudo ln -s /usr/include/<HOST TRIPLE>/asm /usr/include/asm (your host triple will probably be similar to x86_64-linux-gnu)

-$> cmake ../runtimes \
+cmake \

 -G Ninja \